rsbergo/SwingTutorial/README.md

 ```

 `CardLayout` manager treats each component as a card.
 The container is a stack of these cards.
 Only one component is visible at a time, the rest is hidden.
 The first component added to the container is visible by default when the container is initially displayed.
 This layout manager can be used to create a wizard or a tabbed pane.
 Calling the `CardLayout`'s `previous()` or `next()` methods flips to the previous or next card of the specified container.

+`BoxLayout` manager organizes components in a column or a row.
+It can create quite sophisticated layouts with nesting.
+However, this raises the complexity of the layout creation and uses additional resources, notably many other `JPanel` components. `BoxLayout` is only able to create fixed spaces; therefore, its layouts are not portable.
+The constructor creates a layout manager that will lay out components along the given axis.
+Unlike other layout managers, `BoxLayout` takes a container instance as the first parameter in the constructor.
+The second parameter determines the orientation of the manager: to create a horizontal box, the `LINE_AXIS` or `X_AXIS` constants can be used; to create a vertical box, the `PAGE_AXIS` or `Y_AXIS` constants can be used.

+The `BoxLayout` manager is often used with the `Box` class.
+This class creates several invisible components, which affect the final layout: glue, strut, rigid area. `Glue` creates an expandable area; `rigid area` always assume the specified size.